aurae-runtime/aurae/docs/stdlib/index.md

 }
 ```

-A notable exception to the public specification above is the Aurae projects preference for standardizing the objects that are used as the request and response messages.
+A notable exception to the public specification above is the Aurae project's preference for standardizing the objects that are used as the request and response messages.

 The traditional convention that is meant to reduce the likelihood of future breaking changes and ease the creation of macros for generating code: